Abhi1264/rhf-sync-url/README.md

 #### Behavior

-1. **On Mount**: Reads query parameters from the URL and restores form values
+1. **On Mount**: Reads query parameters from the URL and restores form values (excluding `excludeFields`)
-2. **On URL Changes**: When URL changes externally (browser back/forward, manual navigation), form values are updated
+2. **On URL Changes**: When URL changes externally (browser back/forward, manual navigation), form values are updated (excluding `excludeFields`)
-3. **On Form Changes**: Updates the URL query parameters with current form values (debounced)
+3. **On Form Changes**: Updates the URL query parameters with current form values (debounced, excluding `excludeFields`)
 4. **Empty Values**: Automatically removes query parameters when form values are empty, null, or undefined
 5. **Complex Values**: Objects and arrays are serialized as JSON in the URL
+6. **Security**:
-6. **Security**: Prototype pollution protection and safe JSON parsing are built-in
+   - Prototype pollution protection and safe JSON parsing are built-in
+   - Excluded fields are never synced to URL and are removed if they exist
+   - Development warnings for potentially sensitive field names

 ## How It Works

 ### Initial Hydration (URL → Form)

 On the first render, the hook:

 1. Reads all query parameters from the URL
 2. Attempts to parse JSON values (for objects/arrays) or uses plain strings (for primitives)
 3. Sanitizes parsed objects to prevent prototype pollution